Archer Aviation Expands Defense Program

 Key Takeaways:

-• These acquisitions follow Archer's partnership with Anduril Industries to develop hybrid VTOL aircraft for defense.
+• The moves follow Archer's recent partnership with Anduril Industries for hybrid VTOL aircraft development and align with the Pentagon's increased budget for autonomous military systems.

 See a mistake?
 Contact us.